Sonya Clark

 Sonya Clark (born 1967, Washington, D.C.) is an American artist of Afro-Caribbean heritage.
 Clark is a fiber artist known for using a variety of materials including human hair and combs to address race, culture, class, and history.
 Her beaded headdress assemblages and braided wig series of the late 1990s, which received critical acclaim, evoked African traditions of personal adornment and moved these common forms into the realm of personal and political expression.
-Although African art and her Caribbean background are important influences, Clark also builds on practices of assemblage and accumulation used by artists such as Betye Saar and David Hammons.
+Although African art and her Caribbean background are important influences, Clark also builds on practices of assemblage and accumulation used by American artists such as Betye Saar and David Hammons.

 Biography

 Clark's father was a psychiatrist from Trinidad while her mother was a nurse from Jamaica.
 Clark was influenced by the craftspeople in her family, including a grandmother who worked as a tailor, and a grandfather who was a furniture maker.

 Education

-Clark holds an MFA from Cranbrook Academy of Art and in 2011 was honored with their first Distinguished Mid-Career Alumni Award.
-She has a BFA from the Art Institute of Chicago where she studied under the artist Nick Cave (performance artist) and a BA in psychology from Amherst College in 1989, where she also received an honorary doctorate in 2015.
-She graduated from the Sidwell Friends School in 1985.
+Clark graduated from the Sidwell Friends School in 1985.
+She then received a BA in psychology from Amherst College in 1989.
+She went on to receive a BFA from the School of the Art Institute of Chicago in 1993, where she studied with the artists Nick Cave (performance artist), Anne Wilson, and Joan Livingstone.
+In 1995, Clark received an MFA from Cranbrook Academy of Art.